The Clover Valley Beer Festival is a Metro Vancouver’s beer-tasting event that takes place in August at the Cloverdale Fairgrounds.

 Beer Festival Breweries

-40 different breweries were scheduled to participate in the 2018 event.
-Some beer festival regulars include Central City (from Surrey), Dead Frog, Deep Cove (from North Vancouver), Foamers’ Folly, Hoyne Brewing, (from Victoria) Moody Ales (from Port Moody), Stanley Park Brewing, Parallel 49, Trading Post, Yellow Dog and Vancouver Island Brewing.
+Around 40 different breweries participate in the event each year.
+Some beer festival regulars include Central City (from Surrey), Dead Frog, Deep Cove (from North Vancouver), Foamers’ Folly, Hoyne Brewing (from Victoria), Moody Ales (from Port Moody), Stanley Park Brewing, Parallel 49, Trading Post, Yellow Dog and Vancouver Island Brewing.

-Also onsite were Strongbow Apple Cider, Magners Irish Cider, Brickworks Ciderhouse (from Toronto), and the BC Tree Fruits Cider Company.
+Also onsite in 2019 were Strongbow Apple Cider, Magners Irish Cider, Brickworks Ciderhouse (from Toronto), and the BC Tree Fruits Cider Company.

 Tips and Advice